-Registration: Please complete and return the course registration form (fillable PDF format).
+Registration: Please complete and return the course registration form (PDF).

 Tuition Remission for JHU Employees: Eligible JHU employees, retirees and their spouses/same sex domestic partners who wish to use tuition remission should also download, complete, and submit a tuition remission form linked below.
 Visit the JHU tuition remission site for more information.

 Student Scholarships: Current undergraduate or graduate students can apply for a scholarship that covers 100% of the tuition for one course.
 A very limited number of full scholarships will be provided.
 To apply, submit a course registration form, a copy of your student ID or other document clearly showing you are a current student, and a brief personal statement (no more than 250 wds.) describing why you are seeking to enroll in the particular course.
 Scholarship applications must be submitted by May 5, 2014.

 All completed forms should be emailed to firstname.lastname@example.org or sent via mail to:

 DIRECTIONS, ACCOMMODATIONS & LOCAL INFORMATION (top)

 The Berman Institute of Bioethics is conveniently located on the east-baltimore medical campus of Johns Hopkins University near downtown Baltimore – one hour from Washington, DC; two hours from Philadelphia; and three hours from New York City.
 There are numerous reasonable travel options for participants from neighboring cities and states.
 We are a short taxi ride from BWI Airport, Baltimore’s Penn Station (train), the Baltimore Inner Harbor, the National Aquarium, as well as many museums and hotels.